zriyansh/signoz.io/docs/tutorial/instrumentation-using-opentelemetry-operator.md

 ## Overview

-In this tutorial, we would like to introduce [OpenTelemetry Operator][1] which makes it very easy to set up Collector and instrument workloads deployed on Kubernetes.
+In this tutorial, we would introduce [OpenTelemetry Operator][1] which makes it very easy to set up opentelemetry collector and instrument workloads deployed on Kubernetes.

-Using **OpenTelemetry Operator** will make instrumentation much easier.
-There are various ways to deploy OpenTelemetry Collector.
-An application can be instrumented either automatically or manually.

-**OpenTelemetry Operator** helps a lot in managing OpenTelemetry collectors and auto-instrumentation.
+A Kubernetes operator is a method of packaging, deploying, and managing a Kubernetes application.
+OpenTelemetry Operator helps a lot in managing OpenTelemetry collectors and enables auto-instrumentation.

 ## Prerequisite